ianlimle/Junction2019/README.md

  A Personalized Shopping Consultant that reduces mispurchases by diagnosing customer’s needs and recommending curated products

 ## Team SK5
-Our solution involves 3 steps: diagnosing customer's needs using computer vision, recommending curated products based on extracted features and virtually places the product on customers.
+Our solution involves 3 steps: diagnosing customer's needs using computer vision, recommending curated products based on extracted features and a virtual placement of the product on customers.

 For demonstration purposes, we are only using cosmetics as a case study.